Nekosan589/FILIPINO_WEBSITE/tests/README.md

-The following folders are dedicated to future upcoming features and serves as its basis This folder will be deleted/removed on the final implement
+The following folders are dedicated to future upcoming features The aforementioned folders will be the basis of such features This folder will be deleted/removed on the final implement
 - Alex